 Who was Titian?

-The Renaissance painter Titian was born about 1490 AD, near the Italian city of Venice.
-When Titian was born, Leonardo da Vinci was middle-aged, and Michelangelo was already a teenager.
+April 2017 - The Renaissance painter Titian was born about 1490 AD, near the Italian city of Venice.
+When Titian was born, Leonardo da Vinci was middle-aged, and Michelangelo was already a teenager - Raphael was seven years old.
 Titian's father managed local castles and mines for their owners, and many of his relatives were notaries (like lawyers or accountants), so he was born pretty well off.

 Like Michelangelo, Titian was apprenticed to a well-known Venetian painter, Gentile Bellini, when he was about 10-12 years old.
 The Venetian doges recognized his talent quickly, and Titian always had plenty of money, recognition, and work.